moazzemhossainnahid/moazzemhossainnahid/README.md

 ## 👓 Here's some fun facts about me:

 - ✨ Front-End Developer With 1.5 years + Front End User Interfaces.
-- 🔭 I’m currently working on [Knowledge Dot](https://knowledgedot7.web.app/)
+- 🔭 I’m currently working on [Digital Marketing Institute](https://www.dminstitutebd.com/)
-- ⚡️ I am capable to solve working problems.
+- ⚡️ I am capable of solving working problems.
 - 💫 Passionate about learning & development to reach the target.
 - 🔥 Eager to tackle more complex problems and continue to find ways to maximize user efficiency.
-- 🚀 My next mission is how to become a Mern-Stack Developer.
+- 🚀 My next mission is to become a Mern-Stack Developer.
-- 💥 I would love to build some Giant Website which will shine myself.
+- 💥 I would love to build a Giant Website that will shine myself.
 - 📫  How to reach me: https://developer-nahid.web.app.
-- ⚡ Fun fact **I Think i'm funny too :)**
+- ⚡ Fun fact **I Think I'm funny too :)**

 #### :muscle: Things I am challenging myself with: